AZ Cygni

-AZ Cygni (BD+45 3349) is a large red supergiant (M3 Iab) in the constellation of Cygnus.
-It is located 2,090 light years from Earth.
-It has been studied by the CHARA array in order to understand the surface variations of red supergiants.
+AZ Cygni (BD+45 3349) is a red supergiant (M3 Iab) in the constellation of Cygnus.
+Located 2,090 parsecs (6,800 ly) from Earth, it has been studied by the CHARA array in order to understand the surface variations of red supergiants.

 Observation history

-AZ Cygni was first observed in the Bonner Durchmusterung catalogue, published by Friedrich Argelander in 1903.
-It has since then been included in many star surveys and catalogues, including the Two-Micron Sky Survey, 2MASS, Tycho-2 Catalogue and Gaia (DR2 and DR3).
+AZ Cygni was first observed in the observations used to produce the Bonner Durchmusterung catalogue, published by Friedrich Argelander in the mid 19th century.
+Thomas William Backhouse showed that BD+45°3349 (the 19th-century name for AZ Cygni) is a variable star, based on observations from 1894 to 1904.
+It was given the variable star designation AZ Cygni, in 1912.
+It has since been included in many star surveys and catalogues, including the Two-Micron Sky Survey, 2MASS, Tycho-2 Catalogue and Gaia (DR2 and DR3).

 From 2011 to 2016, it was observed using the Michigan Infra-Red Combiner (MIRC) at the six-telescope Center for High Angular Resolution Astronomy Array (CHARA array) to investigate the evolution of surface features on red supergiants.
 These observations were used to derive the fundamental stellar parameters of the star, reconstruct images of the star and test models of 3D radiative hydrodynamics in red supergiants.